sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter6.md

 ### **Windows**

-Open Transformers.java, a class with a lot of action in it.
+Open `Transformers.java`, a class with a lot of action in it.
 To quickly navigate to the missing constructor argument, use <kbd>F2</kbd>.

 To have IntelliJ suggest an autocomplete option, press <kbd>Control</kbd> + <kbd>Space</kbd>.
 Note that even though the constructor expects an
 AutobotEnum, IntelliJ may suggest other options like new, null, equals(), etc.